 Nuffield’s aim is to continually deliver cooperative learning through our extensive globalised agricultural network, and this will remain unchanged.
-Nuffield will deliver the same high-quality and valuable scholarship experience with international leaders and agribusiness that more than 450 scholars have enjoyed previously.
+Nuffield is committed to ensuring the same high-quality and valuable scholarship experience with international leaders and agribusiness that more than 485 scholars have enjoyed previously.

-7. What are the benefits of doing a scholarship?
+7. What are the benefits of doing a scholarship in 2022?

 Nuffield is offering greater access to online learning than ever before, including virtual connections to the global alumni network, agribusiness professional speakers and the ability to prepare in advance of research travel to make stronger linkages and better utilise the overall travel experience.
+These have been implemented in 2020 and 2021 with virtual GFPs showcasing primary industries in countries including Kenya, The Netherlands, Brazil and Ireland.
 There will also be a focus on communication skills and personal and professional development as part of the scholarship journey.

 8. Why is 2022 the year to do a scholarship?

 A Nuffield Scholarship is unique opportunity to explore the world to find new best practices, ideas and resources to carry back home.
 Scholars are renowned as being able to embrace change, being versatile and seeking innovative ideas – all of which are quality traits during uncertain times.
 This recent period has been extraordinary, and it has therefore never been a better time to research how the world has changed, and how agriculture can adapt to complex food supply chains, trade restrictions and consumer behaviour going forward.